mattmaynes2/aria/reports/research/02-AutomationSystems.md

 | Receive update on device state change  |    Y      |
 | Modify device state                    |    Y      |

-In order to use the API approval from INSTEON is required.
-Applying for an API key is done through the INSTEON website.
+In order to use the API approval from Insteon is required.
+Applying for an API key is done through the Insteon website.

 ###### Limitations

-In order to use the API an INSTEON Hub is required also adding new INSTEON devices to a network still require configuration through the INSTEON App.
+In order to use the API an Insteon Hub is required also adding new Insteon devices to a network still require configuration through the Insteon App.

 ### Third Party Support

-INSTEON supports devices from the following manufacturers:
+Insteon supports devices from the following manufacturers:

 - Nest
 - Amazon Echo